 With advanced education opportunities, a low cost of living and a thriving start-up scene, Georgia could be a great With advanced education opportunities, a low cost of living and a thriving start-up scene, Georgia could be a great place for a data scientist to start a career.
-The Atlanta area has a number of job opportunities in the public and private sector – gaining a boost from the presence of large businesses like Coca-Cola that are in the area.
+The Atlanta area has many job opportunities in the public and private sector – gaining a boost from the presence of large businesses like Coca-Cola that are in the area.
 Tech education is picking up in the area, and as the government continues to encourage and invest in the growth, universities are enhancing their educational programs and creating partnerships so that students can get real-world experience.
 Research initiatives in the area are expansive and span a variety of areas, and if networking and connection is a priority, then the metro area start-up scene will certainly help you meet new people.

 Career Outlook for Data Scientists in Georgia

 Because of the presence of the start-up communities and Fortune 1000 companies in Atlanta, Georgia overall has a positive career outlook for aspiring data scientists.
-According to the the Bureau of Labor Statistics, there are 810 data scientists employed in the state, and their mean hourly wage is $49.02, while the hourly median salary is $46.65.
-The annual mean salary is $101,950, and the median annual salary is $97,020.
-Employment per 1,000 jobs in Georgia, 0.991 are data scientist roles.
+According to May 2021 data from the Bureau of Labor Statistics (BLS), there are over 4,000 data scientists employed in the state.
+Their mean hourly wage is $48.38 while the hourly median salary is $50.36.
+The annual mean salary is $104,760.
+Per 1,000 jobs in Georgia, 0.991 are data scientist roles.

-The cost of living in Georgia, according to the calculations at SmartAsset, is extremely reasonable, so a Data Scientist can enjoy a high quality of life there, compared to more expensive areas like The Bay.
-The median home price in Georgia is lower than the national average of $172,200 (although slightly higher than the national average in Atlanta).
+The cost of living in Georgia, according to the calculations at Numbero is extremely reasonable, so a Data Scientist can enjoy a high quality of life there, compared to more expensive areas like The Bay.
+The median home price in Georgia is lower than the national average.
 Groceries, healthcare, and housing, in general, are lower in Georgia compared to the rest of the US.
-While renting a studio apartment will run you almost $235 higher than the national average, at $1,290, the rent for a one-bedroom apartment in Georgia is $908, which is nearly $100 less than the national average.
-If you have a family and need a bigger space, fear not, because the prices continue to fall below the national average: a two-bedroom apartment is $1,030 ($200 below average), and a three-bedroom is $1,176 (a whopping $356 under the national average).

 - Georgia Technology Summit: